matgat/m32-pars-adapt/readme.md

 _________________________________________________________________________
 ## Parameters database
 ### Syntax
-The format is a simplified json syntax:
+The format is an extended/simplified json syntax:
-* Optional double quotes for keys
+* Key names can be unquoted, use double quotes in case of special chars
-* Just line breaks as separators
-* Multiple keys support
+* Multiple comma separated keys support
+* No semicolons necessary to separate key/value blocks
 * Supported double slash line comments (`//`) at blocks start and after values
+* Tolerated equal sign (`=`) as key assignment char (just for plain values)

 ```js
 "key1", key2 :